samizdatco/skia-canvas/README.md

 **The async property has been deprecated** and will be removed in a future release.
 Use the [`saveAsSync()`][saveAs], [`toBufferSync()`][toBuffer], and [`toDataURLSync()`][toDataURL_ext] methods if the default, asynchronous versions aren't to your liking.

+#### `.gpu`

+The `.gpu` attribute allows you to control whether rendering occurs on the graphics card or uses the CPU.
+Rendering is hardware accelerated by default, using [Metal](https://developer.apple.com/metal/) on macOS and [Vulkan](https://www.vulkan.org) on Linux and Windows.
+To use software-based rendering, set the `.gpu` property to `false`.
+If the current platform doesn't support GPU-based rendering, the property will be `false` by default (see [this article](https://linuxconfig.org/install-and-test-vulkan-on-linux) for some tips on getting Vulkan working on Linux).

 #### `.pages`

 The canvas’s `.pages` attribute is an array of [`CanvasRenderingContext2D`][CanvasRenderingContext2D] objects corresponding to each ‘page’ that has been created.
 The first page is added when the canvas is initialized and additional ones can be added by calling the `newPage()` method.
 Note that all the pages remain drawable persistently, so you don’t have to constrain yourself to modifying the ‘current’ page as you render your document or image sequence.

 #### `.pdf`, `.svg`, `.jpg`, and `.png`

 These properties are syntactic sugar for calling the `toBuffer()` method.
-Each returns a Node [`Buffer`][Buffer] object with the contents of the canvas in the given format.
+Each returns a [Promise][Promise] that resolves to a Node [`Buffer`][Buffer] object with the contents of the canvas in the given format.
 If more than one page has been added to the canvas, only the most recent one will be included unless you’ve accessed the `.pdf` property in which case the buffer will contain a multi-page PDF.

 ##### METHODS